JonathanVengadasalam/Unsupervized-MNIST/README.md

 ## About The Project
 This project is an overview of principal unsupervized methods on mnist datasets :
- - principal component analysis
+ - principal component analysis (pca)
- - t-distributed stochastic neighbor embedding
+ - t-distributed stochastic neighbor embedding (tsne)
- - k-means clustering
+ - k-means clustering (km)
- - agglomerative clustering
+ - agglomerative clustering (ac)

 ## Getting Started
 ### Prerequisites